 You’ve decided to book a Galapagos cruise vacation of a lifetime, and now comes the big decision: which itinerary should you choose?
 Galapagos Inner vs. Outer Loop, Northern vs. Southern Loop—how do you decide?

-Itineraries also follows a similar daily pattern, visiting at most two islands or sites per day, then cruising overnight so you arrive in the morning refreshed and ready to begin another day of exciting exploration.
+Itineraries also follow a similar daily pattern, visiting at most two islands or sites per day, then cruising overnight so you arrive in the morning refreshed and ready to begin another exciting day of exploration.

 Galapagos Inner Loop Itinerary